 Make way for the steam engine and let it thrust us to 1960, where Madrid’s population has soared to 2.2 million.
 But even ten years later at 3.1 million, we were still not chugging at top speed.
 Today, Madrid’s population is hurtling towards seven million people, but few identify as Madrileño.
 Here’s why…

 LEAVING FOR THE BIG CITY

-Following the death of General Francisco Franco and his regime, the first trains to pulled into Madrid and scores of young, optimistic Spaniards caught a glimpse of their capital for the first time.
-The 1970s and 1980s were exciting times for Spain, but especially Madrid.
+Following the death of General Francisco Franco and his regime, the first trains pulled into Madrid and scores of young, optimistic Spaniards caught a glimpse of their capital for the first time.
+The 1970s and 1980s were exciting times for Spain, but especially capital.

 THE CHERRIES OF VALLE DEL JERTE

 If you think of cherry blossom in Spain, you picture the valley of Jerte (Valle del Jerte).
 In spring, this stunning expanse of blossoming cherry trees is other worldly, and is one of the most visited destinations in Extremadura.

 Valle del Jerte is also the name of a bar in Madrid and you can find cherries on their signage, on their walls and in their drinks menu.
 Their cherry liquor, proudly grown in the hills of Valle del Jerte is served cold in the heart of Madrid with a thick, regional accent.

 More clues to the owners’ Extremaduran roots lie in their menu: Picadillo Extremeño and Huevos al Jerte…

 THE CIDER OF LUARCA